 I met a man named Jeff while I was hitchhiking on another continent.
-We drove from one end of it to the other, through a large desert where we watched thunderstorms roll along the horizon and, two days later, flowers bloom everywhere.
+We drove from one end of it to the other, through a large desert where we watched thunderstorms roll along the horizon and, two days later, flowers bloomed everywhere.

 The man smiled at him and asked calmly, “Did he stay long?”

 “Umm… No,” was Jeff’s response.

 “It’s very hard to breathe up there,” the shaman replied, knowingly sifting a bit of ash from the campfire through his fingers, “and it’s very dusty.”
 Unimpressed by this feat of technological innovation, the shaman went on to explain that he traveled to the moon on a regular basis via other means.